 Jonathan Weisgall, vice president of legislative and regulatory affairs for Berkshire Hathaway Energy, an energy holding company, agreed with Carver's assessment during the panel discussion.

 “I do think this is manageable, and certainly, the sense we have talking to other utilities – both heavily coal-based utilities and others – is that this is workable."
 Weisgall said.
 “I think it’s a good framework.
 I think it is a workable framework.”

 Weisgall's company, which actively opposed legislation approved in the House of Representatives in 2009 to establish a national greenhouse gas cap-and-trade system, owns MidAmerican Energy Co., PacifiCorp, NV Energy, and other electric and natural gas transmission companies.

-Video of the entire event is available below and at this link.
-A copy of the agenda follows.
+Video of the entire event is available at this link.
+A copy of the agenda is below.

 8:30am: Welcome and Opening Remarks